Would you prefer to view this website based on your location?

 Most (potential) EV drivers believe that businesses should provide customers with EV charging stations

-Across the board, the majority agree that businesses should provide EV charging stations to their customers and clients, and this is especially the case amongst potential (83%) and current (82%) EV drivers.
+Across the board, the majority agree that businesses should provide EV charging stations to their customers and clients, and this is especially the case among potential (83%) and current (82%) EV drivers.

 Most (potential) EV drivers believe that businesses should provide customers with EV charging stations